matheusximenes/personal-notes/src/agile-methodologies.md

 6) Review

-4 Pillars:
+## 4 Pillars:
-* Individual over processes and tools (Team Collaboration over by doing by the book)
+1. Individual over processes and tools (Team Collaboration over by doing by the book)
-* Working Software over Documentation (Develop a good software)
+2. Working Software over Documentation (Develop a good software)
-* Customer Collaboration over contract negotiation (Customer First)
+3. Customer Collaboration over contract negotiation (Customer First)
-* Responding to change over following a plan (Freedom and Flexibility to shift strategies without derailing an entire project)
+4. Responding to change over following a plan (Freedom and Flexibility to shift strategies without derailing an entire project)

-Other:
+## Other Insights:
 * Welcome changes even late
 * Break the silos (Collaborate more frequently)
 * Build projects around motivated individual